 Current global rainfall anomaly

 The above map shows the anomalous rain accumulation for the current season (northern hemisphere summer).
-You can also see rainfall anomalies for previous seasons.
+You can also see rainfall anomalies for the last season.

 - continental-scale circulations that deliver water to billions of people